Query syntax

 Returns all items whose |

 The Coveo query syntax includes special field operators to perform advanced matches.
+The following table lists examples of advanced field query syntax:

-Query syntax example | Search results |
+query syntax example | Search results |

 ---|---|